cberner/redb/docs/design.md

 * 8 bytes: freed table root page
 * 16 bytes: freed table root checksum
 * 8 bytes: last committed transaction id
-* 4 bytes: number of full regions
-* 4 bytes: data pages in partial trailing region
 * 16 bytes: slot checksum
-* 78 bytes: padding to 192 bytes
+* 86 bytes: padding to 192 bytes

 `version` the file format version of the database.
 This is stored in the transaction data, so that it can be atomically changed during an upgrade.